mrfuxi/mrfuxi.github.io/_posts/blog/2015-04-26-effective-code-review.md

 - prepare a diff
 - check the diff

 You can say that I first three points should always be done.
 But when CI run tests for you and GitHub created a diff.
-Developer not always will check implementation him self.
+Developer not always will check implementation himself.
 Especially when there is a QA team further on.

 Now I almost always **check how implementation behaves in the system**, as some test might not take into consideration other factors.
 Not once or twice I've seen implementations that look good on the diff, but the moment you start playing with it cracks start to appear.